 Three current trends in industrial robotics, says Dale Arndt, an engineering manager with Fanuc Robotics Canada, are a) smaller robots, b) larger robots and c) robots that work in close collaboration with humans.
 Arndt was speaking on the show floor at PTX Canada, held in mid-May in Toronto.

-Robots that are about one-third smaller than those heretofore commercially available are coming on-line, says Arndt, coupled to vision systems.
+Robots about one-third smaller than those heretofore commercially available are coming on-line, says Arndt, coupled to vision systems.
 These “bots” are capable of doing sorting and assembling tasks better than can humans.
-What’s interesting here, says Arndt, is that the robot vendors can sell these small units without having much idea of how they’ll be used.
+Moreover, says Arndt, robot vendors can sell these small units without having much idea of how they’ll be used.

 As robots get smaller and cheaper, resulting economies of scale will uncover many innovative applications for them.
-As more and more rote work tasks become automated, labor costs will be less influential in affecting decisions as to where manufacturing or process plants are located.
+As more rote work tasks become automated, labor costs will be less influential in affecting decisions as to where industrial plants are located.